DataDog/documentation/content/en/integrations/pivotal_platform.md

 ## Monitor your applications

 Use the [VMware Tanzu installation and configuration][7] guide to install the integration through the Tanzu Ops Manager.
+For manual setup steps, read the [Monitor your applications][11] section in the manual setup guide.

 ### Configuration